 Key Consulting’s Archbold states that: “A Gantt chart should be developed from the network diagram. … A Gantt chart derived from a network diagram is much easier to maintain and is more accurate.”

-Project managers can create PERT charts using a variety of methods.
-The most common are manually drawing them or using a spreadsheet tool, such as Excel.
+The most common way project managers create PERT charts is manually drawing them or using a spreadsheet tool, such as Excel.

 Let’s take a closer look: